We’ve always prided ourselves on making our media training courses as close to the real thing as possible.

 The effectiveness of tutors was marked at 5.78 for face-to-face training and 5.68 remotely.
 And confidence levels, which started at 2.9 on both formats were raised to 4.86 on the face-to-face courses and 5 on our remote training.

-As you can see, there is little between the different ways of delivering training.
+As you can see, there is little between the different ways of delivering training, if you want to further your training skills check out Our 15 top media training tips.

 Just as before COVID-19 dramatically shifted the media landscape, the key to effective media training is to best prepare spokespeople for the interviews they will face outside the classroom.